 Technologic Systems offers many add-on peripherals to complete the requirements of your application.
-These products directly interface with the TS-7250 using the PC/104
+These products directly interface with the TS-7260 using the PC/104 bus, adding a wide variety of functionalities at very reasonable prices.
+Some of these functionalities includes:

 - NVRAM adds 32K, 128K, 1MB or 2MB bytes of battery-backed SRAM.
 Battery backed SRAM provides non-volatile memory with very fast write times and unlimited write cycles, unlike Flash memory.
 This can be very important if the data is constantly being updated several times per minute, since Flash devices can wear-out after a few million write cycles.
 It also eliminates the latency that Flash memory has during write cycles.
-This resource is a byte-wide memory device using a lithium battery that will last a minimum of 10 years with or without power applied. - ✓ Analog VIDEO interface When a video monitor is needed. - ✓ CAN Bus Useful for automotive applications. - ✓ Modems Phone Line or GSM Cellular modems. - Additional Ethernet ports. - Additional DIO interface with either 24 or 64 new lines... - ✓ Additional 12 bit ADC and DAC: useful for industrial automation applications. - ✓ Additional COM and Parallel ports Make more communication channels available. - Power-over-Ethernet
+This resource is a byte-wide memory device using a lithium battery that will last a minimum of 10 years with or without power applied. - ✓ Analog VIDEO interface When a video monitor is needed. - ✓ CAN Bus Useful for automotive applications. - ✓ Modems Phone Line or GSM Cellular modems. - ✓ Additional Ethernet ports. - ✓ Additional DIO interface with either 24 or 64 new lines... - ✓ Additional 12 bit ADC and DAC: useful for industrial automation applications. - ✓ Additional COM and Parallel ports Make more communication channels available. - ✓ Power-over-Ethernet - ✓ Radios Long-range wireless radios, Xbee modules

 New PC/104 boards are always in development.
-Contact Technologic Systems or visit the PC/104 peripherals page at our website for a complete and updated list of additional functionalities that can be added to the TS-7250 using the PC/104 bus.
+Contact Technologic Systems or visit the PC/104 peripherals page at our website for a complete and updated list of additional functionalities that can be added to the TS-7260 using the PC/104 bus.
 You can also contact Technologic Systems about your custom project design.